zulip/zulip/docs/prod-requirements.md

   [documentation on scalability](prod-maintain-secure-upgrade.html#scalability)
   for advice on hardware requirements for larger organizations.

-* Disk space: You'll need at least 10GB of free disk space.
-If you intend to store uploaded files locally rather than on S3 you will likely need more.
+* Disk space: You'll need at least 10GB of free disk space for a server with dozens of users.
+If you intend to store uploaded files locally rather than on S3 you will likely need more, depending how often your users upload large files.
+You'll eventually need 100GB or more if you have thousands of active users or millions of total messages sent.

 #### Network and Security Specifications